What Is Crin?

 Crin, otherwise known as crinoline (known in America as horsehair), is an item that is used in hatmaking.
 Originally made out of horsehair, it is now made out of nylon.

 The best part of making your own fascinator is adding the trim and embellishments.
 This is what makes your fascinator go from "ok" to "wow, did you make that yourself?"

 There are many items that you can use to trim a fascinator.
 One of the easiest ways to trim your fascinator is by using crin.
 This is a standard item used in millinery making.

 Crin is easily found in Europe and Australia.
 Those of us here in America have to do some hunting for it.
 Crin isn't something you can run down to JoAnn's and pick up.
-No, to get your crin, you will have to buy online.
+If you want a crin, you will have to buy it online.

 Crin is very versatile.
 Swoops, bows, and flowers can be made using crin.
 Crin can be kind of tricky to work with because it can fray and unravel very easily.
 But once you get the hang of working with crin, the only thing that limits you is your creativity.